 The Religious Education programming and Sacramental preparation programs (including the OCIA/C) are intended to help us to learn and understand our faith and to know, love and serve God by knowing, loving and serving one another.
 Throughout our lifetimes God calls us to a closer relationship with Him and His creation.
 No matter your age, consider taking advantage of all of the opportunities for learning more about our rich faith.

 The home is the “domestic church.”
 Children learn from their parents (and siblings) what is important.
 If God is placed first, then family members will experience love and how to seek forgiveness for transgressions.
 Parents who show their children how to pray and pray with them, count one’s blessings, work together for the common good, and to seek forgiveness are sharing characteristics of Christ.
 The religious education parents received as children may not equip them enough to share the great story of God’s love, Salvation History.
 It may not equip them to convey the teachings of our faith.
-That is why Religious Education is offered not just for children, but for the whole family.
+That is why we learn together as families.